yeti2006/Custom-Discord-Presence/README.md

 * Hit save.
 Also, when you enter your information and hit start presence, it'll automatically save it too.
 The save button is an alternative.

 > How do I create multiple saves?
-* You can create them by going inside the templates folder in the installation directory.
-Name it whatever you want but make sure you save the file in json format.
-There is a  _example_.json for your reference.
+* Click on the plus button and enter your new template name.
+Hit Ok and you can save changes by going into that template and clicking the save button.
+(Made it easier in V1.2)

-* Once you click save, with your template selected from the drop down, it'll save to that template.
+* When you click save, with your template selected from the drop down, it'll save to that template.

 * Also, the application would start in the 'Main' template selected the next time you open it.